Buzut/jamments/README.md

 # Jamments
 Jamments, which stands for JAMstack comments, is a self hosted commenting API that just works with your site.

 There's no script to include, no automatic DOM injection, no default CSS to customize, you're in full control.
-It's a dead simple REST API that seamlessly integrates to your already existing [JAMstack](https://jamstack.org/).
+It's a dead simple REST API that seamlessly integrates with your already existing [JAMstack](https://jamstack.org/).

 You're free to choose the database you want to work with: